 - The government sets standards.
 In every economy (with the current exception of the knowledge economy) the government sets standards - marketing standards and labelling requirements for fisheries, standards for agricultural produce and organic farming, star ratings for hotels and "standards for responsible tourism".
 There are of course no official standards yet for Knowledge Management, but if a government wants a thriving knowledge economy, then this is exactly what they need to develop, together with knowledge management accreditation.
 Luckily KM standards is something both ISO and the British Standards Institute are working on (I am a member of the BSI committee).

 - The government offers tax breaks and incentives.
 For example, agricultural fuel ("red diesel") is free from tax.
 Governments can financially incentive the tourism sector through low-interest loans, or provide free advertising, and can provide grants for forestry management programs.
 They do not yet provide incentives for KM development.
-Thy could - they could provide tax breaks for investment in KM technology (so long as this doesn't lead people to think that technology is all you need), or even better could provide grants for the development of KM strategies.
+They could do this if they chose - they could provide tax breaks for investment in KM technology (so long as this doesn't lead people to think that technology is all you need), or even better could provide grants for the development of KM strategies.

 - The government provides specialist advisors.
 Fisheries management advisors, regional tourism advisors, "Farming Advice Service" accredited advisors and so on.
 Where are the Knowledge Management advisors?
 There aren't any, because governments generally do not yet understand knowledge management, and do not yet understand the key message, highlighted above and repeated here - Where an economy is based upon a resource (in this case, knowledge), the government should play a key role in ensuring that resource is well managed, in order to generate value for the economy.